Henoc/bs-svg-attachment/README.md

 # bs-svg-attachment

-Tiny utility functions for SVG DOM mainly in Buckle Script / Reason.
+Tiny utility functions for SVG DOM mainly in BuckleScript / Reason.

 ## Features

 - Simple, easy.
 - No dirty DOM.
 No append some extra attributes.

-## Installaion
+## Installation

-SVG attachment depents on types of `bs-webapi`.
+SVG attachment depends on types of `bs-webapi`.

 ```bash
 npm install bs-svg-attachment bs-webapi